 Brothers and sisters may not notice differences in the ability to see until they are pointed out to them.
 A doctor, teacher or other knowledgeable person could help you to explain about different sensory disabilities or particular eye conditions.
 Explain what vision is:

 - it’s one of the senses, it’s a way of getting information, and so on.
-Explain that all blind and partially sighted people are different, and that there are many kinds of visual impairment.
+Explain that all blind and partially sighted people are different, and that there are many kinds of vision impairment.

 - Most blind people can tell the difference between light and dark.
 People who can see a little, but not as much as someone with full sight, are called partially sighted or visually impaired.
 Some people may have one eye that works fine, but the other eye doesn’t work properly.

 - Eyes have a lens at the front to let light in.
 The light travels through the eyeball to a screen at the back which changes the light into electric signals, which are sent to the brain by special nerves.
 This is similar to the way a camera works.
 If any of these bits don’t work well, it will stop someone from seeing properly.
-This video explains very clearly how the eye works.

 What causes blindness?